quantum-tinkerer/pymablock/docs/source/index.md

 ## The algorithms

-The algorithms of _Pymablock_ rely on decomposing the block diagonalizing unitary transformation, $U$, as a series of Hermitian block diagonal $W$ and skew-Hermitian, block off-diagonal, $V$ terms.
+The algorithms of _Pymablock_ rely on decomposing $U$, the unitary transformation that block diagonalizes the Hamiltonian, as a series of Hermitian block diagonal $W$ and skew-Hermitian, block off-diagonal, $V$ terms.
 The transformed Hamiltonian is a [Cauchy product](https://en.wikipedia.org/wiki/Cauchy_product) between the series of $U^\dagger$, $H$, and $U$.